 And here’s the thing: being honest and upfront is one thing, but being a snitch?
 That’s a whole different game.
 Snitches thrive on drama, they break trust, and worst of all, they leave you wondering who you can really count on.
-So let’s break it down — what makes a snitch tick, why they do it, and how to handle it without losing your mind.
+Let’s delve into the intricacies of a snitch’s motivations, their actions, and effective strategies for managing them without losing your composure.

 What exactly is a snitch?

-A snitch isn’t just someone who tells the truth.
+A snitch is not merely someone who speaks the truth.
 If that were the case, we’d all be guilty.
-Nope — a snitch is someone who betrays trust for their own benefit.
-Maybe it’s for attention, maybe it’s to save themselves, maybe it’s just because they like to stir the pot.
+Nope, a snitch is someone who betrays trust for their benefit.
+Perhaps they seek attention, seek to protect themselves, or simply enjoy causing chaos.

-The difference between honesty and snitching comes down to loyalty.
+Loyalty is the key distinction between honesty and snitching.
 Honesty is about doing what’s right.
-Snitching is about doing what makes them feel powerful, even if it hurts someone else in the process.
+Snitching is about doing something that makes them feel powerful, even if it hurts someone else in the process.

-Picture this: you share something personal with a friend, expecting it to stay private.
-Next thing you know, the whole room knows — not because you wanted it out there, but because your “friend” couldn’t resist the chance to look important.
+Picture the scenario: you share something personal with a friend, expecting it to stay private.
+Next thing you know, the whole room knows, not because you wanted it out there but because your “friend” couldn’t resist the chance to look important.
 That’s a snitch move, plain and simple.

 Why do people snitch?

 It’s a fair question.
 After all, what drives someone to betray a friend or classmate just for the sake of it?
-There are a few classic reasons snitches can’t seem to keep it zipped:
+There are several common reasons why snitches struggle to remain silent:

 Spoiler: none of these are flattering reasons.